Pasta salad is one of my favourite meals. It’s quick, easy, and super satisfying.

-You can prepare this meal whenever you want to eat something nutritious, filling but yet quick.
+You can make this meal whenever you want to eat something nutritious and filling yet quick.

-You get everything in one bowl of Happiness. 🙂
+This pasta salad is easy, delicious and balanced!
+You get everything in one bowl of happiness.

 I hope you will like it as well!

 My Italian Pasta Salad Recipe

 1 cup of cooked pasta – we’re using orecchiette, penne and farfalle.
 Any short pasta will work well here; the whole grain is best.

 2 cups of dark green leaves (baby leaf salad, arugula leaves)

 1 cup of cherry tomatoes or dried tomatoes